ochantor/Computation-with-Canonical-Microcircuits-Areas./README.md

 ## Adaptive Behavior from Rotating Cortical Microcircuits
 ### A Minimal Demonstration that Behavior Need Not Be Represented

-**Autor:** Oscar Chang, Ph.D.
-Jonathan Perez, B.Sc.
-Amy Meneces, B.Sc
+Authors: Oscar Chang, Ph.D., Jonathan Perez, B.Sc., Amy Meneces, B.Sc.

 ---
 ## Beyond the Stack: The Honeycomb Architecture of the Mind